 Worked for the Commons Library 1971–2010

-I started working in the Library at the beginning of October 1971 in the International Affairs and Defence Section (IADS).
+I started working in the Library at the beginning of October 1971 in the International Affairs Section (IAS).
 We were then based in A Room of the Members' Library and elsewhere in the Palace.
 That month the work of the House (and the Library) was dominated by the six-day debate on the Motion: "That this House approves Her Majesty's Government's decision of principle to join the European Communities on the basis of the arrangements which have been negotiated."

 This culminated in the historic vote on 28 October 1971 which paved the way for the Bill which became the European Communities Act 1972 and the UK joining the European Communities on 1 January 1973.
 The atmosphere in the House in October 1971, especially on the 28th, was tense (much was at stake and there was a degree of cross-party voting on the Motion).